DaniellaJPotts/asp.net-mvc-login-poc/README.md

 	<p>
 		This project is a simple ASP.NET 6.0 MVC web application, demonstrating a login system Proof of Concept.
 		Here users can complete the login form, entering one of two account details.
+		Once logged in, the user will be taken to the Authentication page, where a mock text message will appear on the screen.
-		Once logged in, the user will be greeted with a Welcome page specific to the account entered.
+		Uppon successfully completing the Authentication form using the 6 digit code provided, users will be greeted with a Welcome page specific to the account entered.
 	</p>
 	<table>
 		<caption>The account details in this application are as followed:</cation>